 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

-- Anthony Blond.
-The Private Lives of the Roman Emperors.
+- Blond, A. The Private Lives of the Roman Emperors.
 Running Press, 2008.

 - Cassio Dio.
 Roman History.

 - Dennison, M. Livia: Empress of Rome.
 St. Martin's Press, 2010.

 - Kerrigan, M. A Dark History: The Roman Emperors.
 Metro Books, 2011.